-United States Space Command (USSPACECOM) is the newest of the eleven unified commands in the Department of Defense (DoD).
+United States Space Command (USSPACECOM) is the newest of the 11 unified commands in the Department of Defense (DoD).
 USSPACECOM increases the ability of the Joint Force to project power and influence, reduces decision timelines for space operations, and brings focused attention to defending U.S. interests in space.
 Establishing USSPACECOM is a critical step in accelerating the ability of the Joint Force to defend vital national interests and deter adversaries.

-USSPACECOM is temporarily headquartered at Peterson Air Force Base, Colorado, with additional personnel and functions at Schriever AFB, Colorado, Offutt AFB, Nebraska, and Vandenberg AFB, California.
+USSPACECOM is temporarily headquartered at Peterson Air Force Base, Colorado, with additional personnel and functions at Schriever AFB, Colorado; Offutt AFB, Nebraska; and Vandenberg AFB, California.

-General John “Jay” Raymond, is the commander, USSPACECOM as well as Chief of Space Operations for the United States Space Force, serving as the senior commander of all space unified military forces.
+General John “Jay” Raymond, is the commander, USSPACECOM, as well as Chief of Space Operations for the United States Space Force, serving as the senior commander of all space unified military forces.

-USSPACECOM is distinct from and complementary to the proposed U.S. Space Force.
+USSPACECOM is distinct from and complementary to the U.S. Space Force.
 As an Armed Force, the U.S. Space Force will organize, train, and equip space forces.
 As a Combatant Command, USSPACECOM actively employs assigned forces from each of the military services to accomplish directed missions in the space domain.

 The USSPACECOM mission involves four distinct areas of focus: